Battle of Mentana: Invasion of Lazio

 The last group of rebels inside Rome, in the rione of Trastevere, was bloodily captured on October 25.
 The captured Roman rebels were executed in 1868.

 Garibaldi with about 8,100 men, had reached the neighbourhood of Rome, occupying Tivoli, Acquapendente and Monterotondo.
 Here he halted his march, waiting for an insurrection which never occurred.
 Minor fights ensued, but without relevant results.
 Three days later he advanced on the Via Nomentana, in order to spur the rebels to action, but returned to Monterotondo the following day.

-On the same day, Italian troops had crossed the boundary to halt the Garibaldine army, and a French force had disembarked in Civitavecchia.
+On the same day, Italian troops of the Royal Italian Army had crossed the boundary to halt the Garibaldine army, and a French force had disembarked in Civitavecchia.

 Battle

-In the first hours of November 3, the papal troops, under general Hermann Kanzler, and the French expeditionary corps, under general Balthazar de Polhès, moved from Rome to attack Garibaldi's army along the Via Nomentana.
+In the first hours of November 3, the Papal troops, under General Hermann Kanzler, and the French expeditionary corps, under General Balthazar de Polhès, moved from Rome to attack Garibaldi's army along the Via Nomentana.
 The Allies were well trained and organized, and the French troops were armed with the new Chassepot rifle; Garibaldi's volunteers were less well organized, and nearly without any artillery or cavalry, apart from a small squadron led by Garibaldi's son, Ricciotti.